Tenant Screening Services

-The Rental Application is an important part of the screening process and provides all of the required basic information about an Applicant.
-Yet, so few screening companies offer a Rental Application as part of their screening services.
+The Rental Application is an important part of Tenant Screening Services for Landlords and provides all of the required basic information about an Applicant.
+Yet, so few companies offer a Rental Application with credit check and a renter background check.

 Our ezRentalApp is 100% free and can be completed entirely online.
 All the Landlord needs is an Applicant's name and email address to send them an Application request.
 It includes:

 - Key screening questions